 - The Grand Connection - From Meydenbauer Bay to the Eastside Rail Corridor, the City plans to connect the two public amenities with a non-motorized pedestrian corridor.
 The BDA will be tracking the design phase, land use code changes, incentive programs, and I-405 crossing conceptual work.

 - Wilburton Study Area - East of I-405 from Downtown, the Wilburton Commercial Area is being considered for a rezone.
-At this point, a Community Advisory Committee (CAC) has been working on vision that is expected to be completed in April 2018.
+Council is expected to adopt the CAC's recommendations in July 2018.
 Work on the rezone will continue to Planning Commission and then the City Council.
 The BDA Land Use & Livability Committee will be tracking its progress every step of the way.
 Read the latest comment letter about the Wilburton Draft Environment Statement.

 - Early Design Review Process - The BDA is organizing work sessions with the City to discuss changing aspects of the application process so that its easier for developers to identify feasible projects and proceed forward with appropriate information.
 Implementation is expected for Q1 2019.